 Price: $15,000 per application per year (unlimited users, support and updates)

-Vulnerability assessment and penetration testing technologies focused on Web applications remain very specialized areas, requiring multiple tools,
+Vulnerability assessment and penetration testing technologies focused on Web applications remain very specialized areas, requiring multiple tools, techniques and expertise.

 Organizations that want to integrate security into their application development lifecycle can hire security consultants to perform pen tests on a regular basis, or can deploy a tool that does an acceptable job without requiring a full-time administrator.